lucasconsult/block-google-ads-transfer/README.md

 * **Snapshots** - Google Ads tables keep records over time by snapshotting all data at the end of each day.
 The following day, a new snapshot is taken, and appended to the table.
 There are two columns on each table: '_DATA_DATE' and '_LATEST_DATE'. '_DATA_DATE' tells you the day the data was recorded, while '_LATEST_DATE' is a **mutable** field that tells you the most recent date a snapshot was taken.
 Querying the table using '_DATA_DATE' = '_LATEST_DATE' in the 'WHERE' clause would give you only the data for the latest day.

+* **About Partitioning** Currently the block uses Views (i.e. AdBasicStats) not tables (i.e. p_AdBasicStats) - if you are using partitioning then consider changing to use the tables and add [partitioning logic](https://discourse.looker.com/t/analytic-block-partitioned-date-filters-in-bigquery/4380).

 ### Block Structure

 * **upstream_views** - these are views coming directly from BigQuery (with minor modifications).
 Generate more files as needed and store them in this folder.